ipfs/team-mgmt/TEAMS_ROLES_STRUCTURES.md

 **Special Interest Groups**

-Special Interest Groups are set of people focused on exploring a specific vertical or interconnection between projects.
+Special Interest Groups are sets of people focused on exploring a specific vertical or interconnection between projects.
 This is a super-set for both Research Groups focused on investigating a particular interest area, and more product-oriented groups focused on understanding and building tools for a specific vertical.

 SIGs have many possible outputs including research surveys, tools, experiments, RFPs, talks, demos, guides, and other types of knowledge that can inform and help the work done by the Working Groups or spark the creation of new Working Groups.
-They frequently gather a community of interest around their vertical which they convene on a regular cadence for meetings and discussion.
+They frequently gather a community of interest around their vertical, which they convene on a regular cadence for meetings and discussion.

 Unlike a Working Group, a Special Interest Group doesn't require a Captain or OKRs to be formed, and having individuals that subscribe to multiple SIGs (or both a Working Group and a SIG) isn't considered harmful.

-Some great examples of past SIGs are: research-pubsub which led to the implementation of PubSub by the IPFS/libp2p teams; and research-crdt which lead to the creation of the Dynamic Data & Capabilities Group.
+Some great examples of past SIGs are: research-pubsub, which led to the implementation of PubSub by the IPFS/libp2p teams; and research-crdt, which lead to the creation of the Dynamic Data & Capabilities Group.

 > A byproduct of both of these team structures achieves another important goal: making it easier for new users and contributors to subscribe to updates and get ramped up quickly to the current project focus.